 MATH 608 Data Science for Graduate Studies 3 Units

-Prerequisite: Basic programming knowledge, admission to the master's program in Data Science and Analytics or Computer Science, or faculty permission.
+Prerequisite: Basic programming knowledge, admission to the master's in data science and analytics, or classified standing in the master's in computer science.

 Typically Offered: Fall only